-Croton plants (Codiaeum variegatum) are incredibly varied plants that are often grown as a houseplant.
-The croton indoor plant has a reputation for being fussy, but in reality, if you know about caring for a croton houseplant properly, it can make for a resilient and hard to kill plant.
+Croton plants (Codiaeum variegatum) are incredibly varied plants that are often grown as houseplants.
+The croton indoor plant has a reputation for being fussy, but in reality, if you know about caring for a croton houseplant properly, it can make for a resilient and hard-to-kill plant.

 Croton Indoor Plant

-The croton plant is often grown outdoors in tropical climates, but also make excellent houseplants.
+The croton plant is often grown outdoors in tropical climates, but also makes excellent houseplants.
 Crotons come in a wide variety of leaf shapes and colors.
-Leaves can be short, long, twisted, thin, thick and several of these combined.
-Colors range from green, variegated, yellow, red, orange, cream, pink and black to a combination of all these.
+Leaves can be short, long, twisted, thin, thick, and several of these combined.
+Colors range from green, variegated, yellow, red, orange, cream, pink, and black to a combination of all these.
 It is safe to say that if you look hard enough, you will find a croton that matches your décor.

 Tips on the Care of Croton Plants

 Like many houseplants, caring for a croton involves proper watering and humidity.
-Because it is a tropical plant, it does benefit from high humidity, so placing it on a pebble tray or regular misting will help keep it looking its best.
-Croton growing in containers should only be watered only when the top of the soil is dry to the touch.
+Since it is a tropical plant, it does benefit from high humidity, so placing it on a pebble tray or regularly misting it will help keep it looking its best.
+Croton growing in containers should only be watered when the top of the soil is dry to the touch.
 Then, they should be watered until the water flows out the bottom of the container.

 The plant should also be kept away from drafts and cold, as it cannot tolerate temperatures below 60 degrees F. (15 C.).
 If it is exposed to temps lower than this, the croton will lose leaves and possibly die.